Visualizing Deep Neural Networks with Topographic Activation Maps: Exemplary Applications

-Because the representations are visually discriminable, they will likely affect downstream applications using the pre-trained model.
-For example, a classifier that uses these pre-trained representations can easily learn different decisions for the ``White'' and ``Black'' categories because their representations differ substantially.
-We emphasize, however, that this observation does not imply that a downstream application must include a racial bias.
-Instead, we suggest to use the findings from the visualization to formulate hypotheses about which bias to look for.
-In this specific case, the topographic map visualization indicates that there is a higher risk for learning a biased decision between the ``White'' and ``Black'' category.
-Further, the observations indicate that there might be unintended correlations of the decisions for the representationally similar categories ``Indian'' and ``Black'' or ``East Asian``, ``Southeast Asian`` and ``White''.
-This allows to test for biases in a targeted way instead of running a computationally expensive test for all potential biases.
+Observing visually discriminable representations indicates that downstream applications which use the pre-trained model can reproduce the bias.
+For example, a classifier can easily learn different decisions for the ``White'' and ``Black'' categories.
+We emphasize that this observation does not imply that a downstream application must include a racial bias.
+Instead, we suggest to use the findings to formulate hypotheses about which bias to look for.
+This allows to test for likely biases in a targeted way.